White arrow pointing right

 • Consumer borrowing is up by 17% due to the cost-of-living crisis.

-Essential KPIs for collections teams
+receeve’s 5 essential debt collection KPIs for collections teams

 CEI value = (amount collected/the amount available for collection) x 100

-3. Profit per Account
+3) Profit per account

-The percentage of inbound promises to pay is the number of delinquent accounts who kept their promise to pay through inbound calls, divided by the total number of promises to pay received via inbound calls over the same period.
+The percentage of inbound promises to pay is the number of delinquent accounts that kept their promise to pay through inbound calls, divided by the total number of promises to pay received via inbound calls over the same period.

-To record the effectiveness of this value for outbound contact, a Right Party Connects (RPC) figure must also be gathered.
+To record the effectiveness of this value for outbound contact, a right party connects (RPC) figure must also be gathered.
 The RPC value is a measure of the percentage number of calls that were required for the agent to connect to the relevant person.
 This value is then divided by the total number of calls.

-5. Average amount collected per agent
+5) Average amount collected per agent

-Moving beyond established KPIs
+Moving beyond established debt collection KPIs

-While the KPIs outlined above are pivotal for any collections team to analyse their performance, there are a range of additional metrics available to teams operating with digital-first collections solutions.
+While the debt collection KPIs outlined above are pivotal for any collections team to analyse their performance, they aren't the only metrics that teams operating with digital-first collections solutions should be using.

 LinkedIn icon